NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 Subpixel Smoothing vs. Bilinear Interpolation
 ---------------------------------------------

 In certain cases, using subpixel smoothing may be impractical given the poor runtime performance of the adaptive numerical integration method as discussed previously.
 A partial workaround, to ensure that Meep responds continuously to changes in the simulation parameters (even if absolute accuracy is not improved) is to *interpolate* any discontinuous structure onto the Yee grid.
-Otherwise, tiny changes in Meep's [Yee grid](Yee_Lattice.md) due to e.g. small changes in the resolution could cause discontinuous jumps in ε.
+Otherwise, tiny changes in Meep's [Yee grid](Yee_Lattice.md) due to e.g. small changes in the resolution could cause discontinuous jumps in $\varepsilon$.

 As a demonstration of this effect, consider a ring resonator (inner radius: 2 μm, width: 1 μm; same structure as [above](#continuously-varying-shapes-and-results)) in which the ring geometry can be represented using five different methods: